learn-co-curriculum/dsc-http-request-response-lab/README.md

 ## Level Up (Optional) - Investigating other API endpoints

-### Check the next pass of International space station for a given location
+### Next pass of International space station for a given location

 Let's repeat the exercise for another endpoint `iss-pass.json`.
 This endpoint is used to query the next pass of the space station on a given location.